How To Sell Software: What I Did To Make $261,225 In 20 Days Even Though I’m Not A Programmer

 The Slow Approach

-I’ll be the first to admit that my first attempt to launch Long Tail Pro was pretty lackluster.
+I'll be the first to admit that my first attempt to launch Long Tail Pro into the software market was pretty lackluster.
 I did have a small list of readers (from a previous blog), and then I listed my Long Tail Pro offer on the Warrior Forum special offers section in January 2011.

 That's it.
 That was my launch.

-I listed it up and emailed probably around 1000 people on my email list.
-I didn’t try to recruit any affiliates or really do anything else.
+I listed it up and sent out marketing emails to probably around 1000 people on my email list who could be potential customers.
+But I didn't try to recruit any affiliates or really do anything else for my sales process.

 Despite the very small launch, there were still buyers…and the feedback was very positive!